gl-inet/bletool/README.md

 # bletool

+**Note: This project has been replaced by https://github.com/gl-inet/gl-ble-sdk**

 BleTool is a software develop kit for Bluetooth Low Energy (BLE) in GL-iNET’s products.
 It provides a basic and simple method for developers to operate all the BLE functions.
 Different from BlueZ which includes the full Bluetooth protocol stack in the host system, bletool is a light weight tool to operate hostless BLE modules which has fully built-in protocol stack.
 The module can fully operate on itself rather than depending on the host system.
 To use BleTool, you need to have one of the following devices.